bmoers/sn-rest-client/README.md

-# sn-rest-client
-node.js REST module for service now
+# A REST nodejs module for Service-Now